 (i) Work week - professional librarians shall have a thirty-five hour work week when classes are in session during the Fall and Spring semesters.
 The hours worked shall be Monday through Friday (9 a.m. to 5 p.m.) in each week and may include duty on not more than one weekday evening (Monday through Thursday) for public service librarians who shall work from 1 p.m. to 9 p.m. on that workday.
-From the last day of classes of the Spring semester until the beginning of classes in the Fall semester and during the Spring and Winter recesses, between the Fall and Spring semesters or trimesters, and/or intersession, they shall work a thirty-hour week.
+From the last day of classes of the Spring semester until the beginning of classes in the Fall semester and during the spring and winter recesses, between the Fall and Spring semesters or trimesters, and/or intersession, they shall work a thirty hour week.
 The hours worked shall be Monday through Friday 9 a.m. to 4 p.m.

-(ii) Vacation - Library faculty who are employed at the Institute for one year but less than five years shall have a vacation of twenty-two working days.
-For service at the Institute in excess of five years, they shall have an additional ten working days vacation.
+(ii) Vacation - Librarians who are employed at the Institute for one year but less than five years shall have a vacation of twenty-two working days.
+For service at the Institute in excess of five years, they shall have an additional ten working days vacation;

-(iii) Library faculty shall have the normal Institute holidays (twelve (12) days); two (2) days during the Winterim or Spring recess; the period from December 26 through December 31; and four (4) discretionary days.
+(iii) Holidays - Librarians shall have the normal Institute holidays (ten (10) days); two (2) days during the period December 21 and the 31st of December, and two (2) days during the Spring recess, for a total of four (4) days; and four (4) discretionary days.

-(iv) To meet the needs of the Library and the professional development of the individual Library faculty member, the Library faculty shall be granted time to attend professional conferences and meetings.
-In addition, each member of the Library faculty may take three professional days at the Library faculty member's option at reasonable times between September 1 and August 31st.
+(iv) To meet the needs of the Library and the professional development of the individual librarian, the professional librarians shall be granted time to attend professional conferences and meetings.
+In addition, each professional librarian may take off two professional days at the professional librarian's option at reasonable times between September 1 and August 31st.

-(h) Administrator's Teaching Workload:
+(h) Administrators' Teaching Workload:

-(i) The Deans and non-academic Administrators may teach a maximum of three contact hours per semester;
+(i) The Librarian, Deans and non-academicAdministrators may teach a maximum of three contact hours per semester;

-(ii) The Division Heads or Division Chairpersons may teach a maximum workload consisting of no more than one-half of the maximum full-time workload for that Division or School;
+(ii) The Division Heads or Division Chairmen may teach a maximum workload consisting of no more than one-half of the maximum full-time workload for that Division or School;

-(iii) The Department Chairperson, Department

-Head or equivalent may teach a maximum workload consisting of no more than three-fourths of the maximum full-time workload for that Department.
+(iii) The Department Chairman, Department Head or equivalent may teach a maximum workload consisting of no more than three-fourths of the maximum full-time workload for that Department.

-Where a Department is as large in terms of faculty members as the equivalent number of faculty members under Deans or Heads of Divisions, the Chairperson of such a Department shall teach no more than one-half of the full-time workload for that Department.
+Where a Department is as large in terms of faculty members as the equivalent number of faculty members under Deans or Heads of Divisions, the Chairman of such a Department shall teach no more than one-half of the full-time workload for that Department.

-Any deviation from these standards shall be made only by mutual consent of the Administration and the Union, which shall not be unreasonably withheld.

-(i) A member of the faculty teaching in more than one School shall receive workload credit for the School in which the course is offered, e.g., if an Engineering School faculty member teaches a 4-hour studio in the School of Architecture, he or she shall be deemed to have fulfilled 25% of his or her full-time teaching load; the addition of 9 hours of lecture in the School of Engineering would then constitute a full-time teaching workload for such faculty member (9/12 = 75%).
+Any deviation from these standards shall be made only by mutual consent of the Administration and the Union, which shall not be unreasonably withheld. (j) A member of the faculty teaching in more than one School shall receive workload credit for the School in which the course is offered, e. g., if an Engineering School faculty member teaches a 4-hour studio in The School of Architecture, he shall be deemed to have fulfilled 25% of his full-time teaching load; the addition of 9 hours of lecture in the School of Engineering would then constitute a full-time teaching workload for such faculty member (9/12 = 75%).